 Created by the inventors of binder jetting and single-pass inkjet technologies, the Production System™ delivers the speed, quality and cost-per-part needed to compete with traditional manufacturing methods.
 It’s the fastest way to print metal parts at scale.

-Breakthrough Single Pass Jetting (SPJ) process delivers speeds up to 8200 cm3/hr–100x faster than laser-based systems.
-With zero-tooling needed, it’s the fastest way to manufacture complex metal parts.
+Breakthrough Single Pass Jetting™ technology delivers speeds up to 12,000cm3/hr—more than 100x faster than quad-laser metal printers and over 4x faster than the closest binder jetting alternative.
+With zero tooling required, it’s the fastest way to manufacture complex metal parts.

 Low-cost MIM powder, high throughput, and simple post-processing deliver per-part costs that are competitive with traditional manufacturing processes—and up to 20x lower than today’s metal 3D printing systems.

-up to 8200 cm3/hr
+up to 12,000 cm3/hr

 With each pass over the build area, the printer spreads metal powder, binder, and anti-sintering agents to create a new layer while avoiding any wasted motion.

 Production System parts are not welded to a build plate.
 Instead, they’re self-supported by loose powder-enabling full use of the build volume and higher productivity per build.
 The software automatically arranges each part, nesting them to maximize throughput.